Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

         myVector = xsVectorSetY(myVector, y); // sets the y component of the vector myVector = xsVectorSetZ(myVector, z); // sets the z component of the vector

+        // alternatively, even shorter way to do this: myVector = xsVectorSet(1, 2, 3);

         // here cInvalidVector is a pre-defined constant that XS recognises, it is the vector (-1, -1, -1)
         // Similarly, cOriginVector is a pre-defined constant that XS recognises, it is the vector (0, 0, 0) }